dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/use-in-framework.md

 # Use in Framework - User Guide

-Using it in a framework like Angular, React, and Vue is a little different from using it natively.
-Here we quickly explain the common practices of integrating [Dynamsoft Barcode Reader JavaScript Edition](https://www.dynamsoft.com/barcode-reader/sdk-javascript/){:target="_blank"} (DBR-JS) into the framework.
+Using [Dynamsoft Barcode Reader JavaScript Edition](https://www.dynamsoft.com/barcode-reader/sdk-javascript/){:target="_blank"} (DBR-JS) in a framework like Angular, React, and Vue is a little different from using it natively.
+Here we quickly explain the common practices of integrating DBR-JS into the framework.

 ## Install